-We have learned through decades of experience that Chevron’s success is tied to the health and prosperity of the communities where we operate.
-When public health issues put employee productivity, the well-being of communities and supply chain reliability at risk, they are a business issue, and Chevron strives to take action to help resolve them.
-At Chevron, we’re committed to using our human, financial and technological resources to support partnerships and programs that promote healthy communities and improve access to health care for our employees, their families and the communities where we operate.
+We have learned through decades of experience that Chevron’s success is tied to the health and prosperity of the communities where we live and work.
+When public health issues put employee productivity, the well-being of communities and supply-chain reliability at risk, they are a business issue, and Chevron strives to take action to help resolve them.
+At Chevron, we’re committed to using our human, financial and technological resources to support partnerships and programs that promote healthy communities and improve the health of our workforce, their families and the communities where we operate.

 what we’re doing

-To expand on our success and have a greater impact within the communities in which we operate, Chevron joined UNAIDS, the U.S. President’s Emergency Plan for AIDS Relief and other leading world groups to help eliminate mother-to-child transmission of HIV.
-In 2012, we launched new partnerships with Pact, Born Free Africa (BFA), and The Global Fund to Fight AIDS, Tuberculosis and Malaria.
-Working together with these partners as well as with national and local governments, we can help eliminate mother-to-child transmission of HIV in Angola, Nigeria and South Africa.
+To expand on our success and have a greater impact within the communities where we operate, Chevron joined UNAIDS, the U.S. President’s Emergency Plan for AIDS Relief and other leading world groups to help eliminate mother-to-child transmission of HIV.
+In 2012, we launched partnerships with Pact and The Global Fund to Fight AIDS, Tuberculosis and Malaria.
+Working with these partners, as well as with national and local governments, we can help eliminate mother-to-child transmission of HIV in Angola, Nigeria and South Africa.

-Through our partnership with Pact and the PROMOT Project in Bayelsa State, we have established a sustainable, statewide, community-based, government-supported PMTCT outreach program.
-Since our partnership began in 2012, PROMOT has achieved these remarkable results:
+Through our partnership with Pact and the PROMOT Project in Bayelsa state, we have established a sustainable, statewide, community-based, government-supported PMTCT outreach program.

-- More than 53,600 pregnant women have taken HIV tests, received their results and been counseled at health facilities.
+pregnant women have taken HIV tests and received their results and counseling at health facilities

 Since 2008, Chevron has partnered with The Global Fund to Fight AIDS, Tuberculosis and Malaria, directing $60 million to programs in Angola, Nigeria, South Africa, Indonesia, Thailand, Vietnam and the Philippines.

-Since the program started in 2011, more than 136,000 babies have been tested for sickle cell anemia, and more than 1,700 Angolan nurses, lab technicians and social workers have been trained.
+Since the program’s launch in 2011, more than 276,000 babies have been tested for sickle cell anemia, and more than 2,675 Angolan nurses, lab technicians and social workers have been trained.

-Chevron has expanded our partnership with Texas Children’s Hospital (TCH) and Baylor College of Medicine (BCM) to improve the quality of health care in rural Colombia.
-This successful partnership has helped improve and increase access to health care in Liberia, Angola and Romania since 2011.
-Our latest collaboration focuses on members of the Wayúu indigenous community in La Guajira, Colombia, one of the country’s most impoverished states.
-The $1.5 million, five-year pediatric health care program called SAIL (Salud y Autosuficiencia Indígenas en La Guajira) aims to decrease the high morbidity and mortality rates for children and mothers in this remote area.
-Chevron has been producing natural gas in the area for nearly 40 years.
+In 2014, Chevron expanded its partnership with the BIPAI to improve the quality of health care in rural Colombia, where we have been producing natural gas since 1977.
+Our latest collaboration focuses on members of the Wayúu indigenous community in La Guajira, one of the country’s most impoverished states.
+The $1.5 million, five-year pediatric health care program, called SAIL (Salud y Autosuficiencia Indígenas en La Guajira), aims to decrease the high morbidity and mortality rates for children and mothers in this remote area.
+In 2016, the program received the Colombian National Nutrition Award from the Exito Foundation.

 Chevron partnered with the Lagos University Teaching Hospital to fund a molecular biology research laboratory.
 The lab provides genetic diagnostic tools that aid in the diagnosis, management and treatment of people with genetic abnormalities.
+Since the laboratory’s opening, more than 1,300 DNA extractions and amplifications have been conducted for private and public hospitals as well as for Nigerian courts.
 In July 2014, the laboratory helped detect the first case of the Ebola virus in Nigeria.